 much more positive impact on the overall security of European citizens than attempting to

-2. A complex system only provides the security and privacy guarantees of its weakest
+change the status quo of web security from within the eIDAS regulation.2.
+A complex system only provides the security and privacy guarantees of its weakest

 component